 Since 2005, Julia Pascal, Artistic Director of Pascal Theatre Company, has been researching the journeys and histories of the Sephardi Jews who left Spain and Portugal at the end of the 15th century to find refuge in the Balkans and across the Mediterranean basin.

-Throughout 2019 and 2020, supported by The National Lottery Heritage Fund, Discovering & Documenting England’s Lost Jews will continue to explore and document the hidden histories of the Sephardi Jews, who came to England during the 17th century and who remained to enrich England’s culture.
-The aim of this research is to explore this specific history in depth.
+Throughout 2019 and 2020, supported by The National Lottery Heritage Fund, Discovering & Documenting England’s Lost Jews explored and documented the hidden histories of the Sephardi Jews, who came to England during the 17th century and who remained to enrich England’s culture.
+We discovered many diffuse strands and the site we created in July 2020 connects this exciting world map of Sephardi diaspora.

-We will explore how this group of Jews, who fled the terrors of the Inquisition, remained to become British citizens.
+We explored how this group of Jews, who fled the terrors of the Inquisition, struggled to find a legal place in English society and who eventually remained to become British citizens.
 They arrived with the memory of a Spanish and Portuguese cultural legacy, marking them as quite different from Britain’s later Jewish immigration from Eastern Europe.

 At first, these Sephardim in England hid their Jewish identity.
 Their presence defied King Edward’s 1290 dictum expelling all Jews on pain of death.
 This royal edict made England the first European country to deport Jews.